codsen/codsen.com/src/os/lerna-link-dep.md

 ## Quick Take

-`lerna add` runs whole chain of actions which are excessive, requires internet connection and slows us down.
+`lerna add` runs a whole chain of actions redundantly validating the packages and calling the internet.

-We just want the — `npm i` but for packages within our monorepo!
+We want the — `npm i` but for packages within our monorepo!

 That's what this CLI does: